AElfProject/aelf-docs/docs/quick-start/developers/nft-dapp/index.md

   - **Check Provider** : If no provider is available, the function returns null.
   - **Fetch Contracts** : It fetches and sets the smart contracts for the main chain, side chain, and cross chain.
     - **MainChain Contract** : Fetches the MainChain Testnet Contract and sets it in the state.
-    - **SideChain Contract** : Fetches the SideChain Testnet Contract and sets it in the state.
+    - **dAppChain Contract** : Fetches the dAppChain Testnet Contract and sets it in the state.

 By following these steps, we'll configure the Portkey provider to connect users' wallets to your app and interact with the multi-token smart contract including NFT related functionalities.
 This setup will enable our frontend components to perform actions like `create NFTs`, `validate NFTs`, and `transfer NFTs`.